mattbuot/Project/README.md

 * Give an introduction about the problem of how the food travels, packaging issues and nutrition concerns.

-* Explain what our project was about (where the food comes from, biological products, packaging & nutritional values)
+* Explain what our project was about (where the food comes from, organic products, packaging & nutritional values)

 * Show and explain the different insights we got together with the maps of the world

-* Show the machine learning part and indicate the patterns and dominant colors we found for the biological products
+* Show the machine learning part and indicate the patterns and dominant colors we found for the organic products

 # Questions for TAs